vollbrechtlab/primer-server-rest-api/README.md

-# simple-primer3-rest-api
+# PrimerServer REST API

+## Introduction

+server.py is REST API for primerDAFT.
+It uses a separate thread for each task request.

-Simple, single-threaded, no database rest API for primer3
+simple_primer3_server.py is simple, single-threaded, no database REST API for primer3

 ## Setup
 ```shell